The Ultimate Guide To Sending Payment Reminders

 Language

-Use the same language with your client as you did when you spoke to them to increase the chances of your reminder being read.
+Use the same language with your client as you did when you spoke to them to increase the chances of your message being read.

 How To Send a Friendly Payment Reminder

-A friendly payment reminder entails informing clients about required payments.
-With certain customers, one reminder isn’t enough.
-There are a few things to keep in mind when sending out reminders while maintaining a friendly attitude.
+A friendly reminder text entails informing clients about required payments.
+With certain customers, one isn’t enough.
+There are a few things to keep in mind while maintaining a friendly attitude.

 You’re Not Alone